 Washington Rock, with the help of landscape architect Clayton Beaudoin, researched the topic and came up with guidelines for making gravel surfaces wheelchair accessible.

 Our goal is to make these guidelines as easy as possible to follow, so we created a simple guide below.
 Then we included additional resources, such as a Glossary of Terms and Research Notes.

 Check out the companion piece to this article, “Designing for Diana: How We Made Gravel Wheelchair-Accessible in Brooklyn,” to read about how we used our guidelines to help Daniel create a gravel-accessible backyard.
 The project is summarized in the video below.

 According to the ADA, an “accessible” surface is firm, stable, and slip-resistant.
 Check out our Research Notes for more information about ADA standards.
 In the next section, we’re going to share the guidelines shaped by these standards.

 8 Guidelines for Creating an Accessible Gravel Surface

 We created 8 guidelines for creating a wheelchair-accessible gravel surface, using regulatory standards and a construction model.
 Our models are adapted from a crushed surfacing model shared with us by Clayton.
 Below is a graphic with all of the steps.
-The steps are described in greater detail below the graphic.
+The steps are described in greater detail above and below each graphic.

 Guideline #1: Choose a Preparation Method